If You Want to Expand Into New Markets: Localization Basics

 So you want to expand into new markets.
 Or maybe you want to know what translation mistakes your company should avoid.
 Possibly, you’re just curious what localization is.
 Great!
 You’ve come to the right place.
 Here are four important things to keep in mind.

-The customer is always right
+1. The customer is always right

-Localization management can be tricky
+2. Localization management can be tricky

-If you think you can hand off your international expansion or translation to Jan in IT or JosTranslation, vendor management, localization project management — these are all full-time jobs that you need to outsource to qualified individuals or hire in-house.
-You can study up on it in further detail in focus. in marketing, you might be in for a rude awakening.
+If you think you can hand off your international expansion or translation to Jan in IT or José in marketing, you might be in for a rude awakening.
+Translation, vendor management, localization project management — these are all full-time jobs that you need to outsource to qualified individuals or hire in-house.
+You can study up on it in further detail in this focus.

-Translation itself is tricky
+3. Translation itself is tricky

 Especially when you factor in choosing a translation vendor and understanding translation technology.
 And by “translation technology,” we don’t necessarily mean machine translation, which you’re probably already familiar with thanks to Google Translate.
 Being a good translator requires a high level of expertise, especially in this day and age.
-Read more .
+Read more here.

-In the localization industry, you can always learn more
+4. In the localization industry, you can always learn more